 Ultimately, my generation must be THE generation to enact dramatic changes to our interactions with the oceans.
 My personal success will stem from endeavoring to help lay the foundation for that change by increasing our knowledge through innovative research, developing awareness of our impacts through education, and promoting action through advocacy.

-2016-Present: VILLUM Postdoctoral Researcher.
+2016-Present: VILLUM Research Fellow.
 Marine Bioacoustics Lab, Aarhus University, Denmark.

 2014-2016: FNU Research Fellow.
 Marine Bioacoustics Lab, Aarhus University, Denmark.